 Our custom dashboards provide accurate and timely analysis of gunfire hotspots, notifying violence interrupters of where to deploy resources to areas in most need.

 School-Based Handle with Care Programs

-Our dashboards provide accurate and timely notification of gunfire incidents, informing school-based mental health practitioners as to which students may be impacted by gun violence trauma so they can provide interventions if needed.
+We provide accurate and timely notification of gunfire incidents informs school-based mental health practitioners as to which students may be impacted by gun violence trauma, so they can provide interventions if needed.